martinthomson/quic-tls/draft-thomson-quic-tls.md

 include the ability to include a cookie in HelloRetryRequest.)

+## Priming 0-RTT

+QUIC uses TLS without modification.
+Therefore, it is possible to use a pre-shared key that was obtained in a TLS connection over TCP to enable 0-RTT in QUIC.
+Similarly, QUIC can provide a pre-shared key that can be used to enable 0-RTT in TCP.

+All the restrictions on the use of 0-RTT apply, and the certificate MUST be considered valid for both connections, which will use different protocol stacks and could use different port numbers.
+For instance, HTTP/1.1 and HTTP/2 operate over TLS and TCP, whereas QUIC operates over UDP.

+Source address validation is not completely portable between different protocol stacks.
+Even if the source IP address remains constant, the port number is likely to be different.
+Packet reflection attacks are still possible in this situation, though the set of hosts that can initiate these attacks is greatly reduced.
+A server might choose to avoid source address validation for such a connection, or allow an increase to the amount of data that it sends toward the client without source validation.

 # Security Considerations

 There are likely to be some real clangers here eventually, but the current set